telerik/reporting-docs/knowledge-base/how-to-change-the-culture-of-the-datepicker-in-html5-mvc-report-viewer.md

 ---
 title: Set DatePicker Culture in MVC Report Viewer
-description: "Learn how to set another language/culture for the Kendo DatePicker widget in HTML5 MVC Report Viewer."
+description: "Learn how to set another language/culture for the Kendo DatePicker widget in MVC Report Viewer."
 type: how-to
-page_title: Changing the culture of the DatePicker in HTML5 Report Viewer
+page_title: Changing the culture of the DatePicker in MVC Report Viewer
 slug: set-another-language-datepicker-html5-reportviewer-mvc
 position:
 tags: Localization, HTML5MVCReportViewer